heroku/function-migration/MIGRATION.md

 This Connected App and session-based Permission Set (create in the next step) determine what a function is authorized to do.

 You may create a Connected App for each function or use a single Connected App for all functions.
+However, each Salesforce org (i.e. Production, Sandbox, scratch) must configure their own Connected app.

 This document will refer to this Connected App as the authorization or authZ Connected App.